Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company wants to migrate its applications to a VPC on AWS These applications will need to access on-premises resources.
+### A company wants to migrate its applications to a VPC on AWS.
+These applications will need to access on-premises resources.
 What combination of actions will enable the company to accomplish this goals?
 (Select TWO)

-- [x] Use the AWS Service Catalog to identify a list of on-premises resources that can be migrated
+- [ ] Use the AWS Service Catalog to identify a list of on-premises resources that can be migrated.
-- [x] Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC
+- [x] Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC.
-- [ ] Use Amazon Athena to query data from the on-premises database servers
+- [ ] Use Amazon Athena to query data from the on-premises database servers.
-- [ ] Connect the company's on-premises data center to AWS using AWS Direct Connect
+- [x] Connect the company's on-premises data center to AWS using AWS Direct Connect.
-- [ ] Leverage Amazon CloudFront to restrict access to static web content provided through the company's on-premises web servers
+- [ ] Leverage Amazon CloudFront to restrict access to static web content provided through the company's on-premises web servers.

 **[⬆ Back to Top](#table-of-contents)**

-### A Cloud Practitioner must determine if any security groups in an AW account have been provisioned to allow unrestricted access for specific ports What is the SIMPLEST way to do this?
+### A Cloud Practitioner must determine if any security groups in an AWS account have been provisioned to allow unrestricted access for specific ports.
+What is the SIMPLEST way to do this?

 - [ ] Review the inbound rules for each security group in the Amazon EC2 management console to check for port 0.0.0.0/0.
 - [x] Run AWS Trusted Advisor and review the findings.